 It was a feeling like no other and at that moment when she was born, I was also born into a mother as well.

-I’m so grateful for the entire journey as a whole from finding out I was pregnant and the entire 9 months of growing a human from scratch to the transformative birthing experience.
+I’m so grateful for the entire journey as a whole from finding out I was pregnant and the entire 9 months of growing a human from scratch to the transformative birth experience.

 Hindsight is always 20/20 and looking back, I’ve learned a few things.